Search For a Counterpart to the Subsolar Mass Gravitational Wave Candidate S251112cm: Scoring Candidate Counterparts to Subsolar Mass Gravitational-Wave Events

 Our search for a counterpart to S251112cm outlined in the previous section leveraged our existing algorithm for vetting candidates in search of KN counterparts to GW events (\franz25).
 Here, we extend this algorithm and introduce metrics for vetting candidate counterparts to SSM events which scores candidates in comparison to multiple classes of transient.
 We develop a framework which searches for KNe, KNe-in-SNe, super-KNe, and BBH-induced AGN flaring.
 This framework can and should evolve as our knowledge of SSM mergers advances.

 The score (between zero and one) for a candidate to potentially be transient $T$ that is also associated with a GW event is the product of five subscores:

 where we use the subscript $T$~to indicate that the subscore is dependent on the transient type being vetted.
-We assign a subscore $S_{\mathrm{2D}}$ based on the candidate's 2D position in the GW localization region. $S_{\mathrm{dist},T}$ quantifies the overlap between the distance to the candidate (via direct spectroscopy or host galaxy) and the GW localization.
+We assign a subscore $S_{\mathrm{2D}}$ based on the candidate's 2D position in the GW localization region, calculating the total cumulative probability over all regions of the localization skymap at higher probability density (\franz25). $S_{\mathrm{dist},T}$ quantifies the overlap between the distance to the candidate (via direct spectroscopy or host galaxy) and the GW localization.
 We use $S_{\mathrm{PSMPC},T}$ to discard candidates associated with point sources or minor planets, and the newly-implemented $S_{\mathrm{AGN},T}$ favors or disfavors candidates associated with AGN.
 Finally, $S_{\mathrm{phot},T}$ is computed by comparing photometry to expectations for a given transient.
 Our overall framework is presented in Figure~\ref{fig:scoring-diagram}.

 In this framework, the score described in \franz25 would be $S_{\mathrm{KN}}$, with the caveat that \franz25~did not incorporate 2D AGN association into scoring.\footnote{However, both Gaia Data Release 3 (DR3; \citealt{gaiadr3}) and the Pan-STARRS 1 Source Types and Redshifts with Machine Learning catalog (PS1-STRM; \citealt{Beck+21}), used in \franz25~for point source association, contain AGN.} For known counterpart AT\,2017gfo to GW170817, we compute an overall score of $S_{\mathrm{KN}} = 0.54$ ($S_{\mathrm{KN}} = 0.56$)~if using the photometric (spectroscopic) $z$ of the host galaxy NGC 4993.
 Here, we introduce the following new overall scores: $S_{\mathrm{KN\text{-}in\text{-}SN}}$, $S_{\mathrm{super\text{-}KN}}$, and $S_{\mathrm{AGN\text{-}flare}}$.
 Our 2D localization subscore $S_{\mathrm{2D}}$ is identical to that presented in \franz25.
 We describe the new $S_{\mathrm{AGN}}$, updates to $S_{\mathrm{PSMPC}}$ and $S_{\mathrm{dist}}$, and differences in $S_{\mathrm{phot}}$ across transients.